soodaayush/free-file-sync/README.md

 ## Challenges

-Creating the logic behind syncing files and multithreading to insure the app runs smoothly.
+Creating the logic behind syncing files and multithreading to ensure the app runs smoothly.

 ## Lessons Learned

-Learned the basics of C# .NET and learned how to do multithreading within an application.
+Learned the basics of C# .NET and how to implement multithreading within an application.

 ## The Program

 This program allows you to sync files from one directory to another.
-There are three ways to sync: Left to Right, Right to Left, and Two Way
+There are three ways to sync: Left to Right, Right to Left, and Two-Way.